Accessibility statement for www.harlow.gov.uk

 - Some of our PDF documents do not have descriptive titles.

-We are currently working through our PDFs and plan to have updated the titles in our top 25 most-used PDFs by March 2021.
-We plan to update our less frequently-used PDFs over the next year, by December 2021.
+We have updated the titles in our top 25 most-used PDFs.
+We are continuing to update our less frequently-used PDFs.

 WCAG 3.1.1 Language of Page